 Credit card interest rates are as high as they’ve ever been, and despite the recent Fed rate cuts, there’s no reason to believe that card APRs are going to dramatically lower any time soon.
 That means that you need to start knocking down your credit card debt in a big way.

-Make 2019 the year you commit to tackling your debt.
+As the new year approaches, resolve to make 2020 the year you commit to tackling your debt.
 Make a budget and stick to it.
 Cut costs.
 Start a side hustle, sell something of value that you don’t use or consider a part-time job to generate more income.
 Even little things can help.

 You also have more power over your credit card’s APR than you realize.
 Here are two concrete steps you can take that can have a significant impact on your credit card’s interest rates.